AmmarAlkhooly98/AmmarAlkhooly98/README.md

 - I have almost 2 year of industry experience in full-stack web development.
 - Currently working on some of my cool side projects based on Web & Mobile Development.
 - Current Project: [Covid-19 Tracker](https://ammaralkhooly98.github.io/covid-19_tracker/)
-- I'm currently looking for opportunities.
+- I'm currently working fulltime at InstaCEI as a Backend Developer.
 I love to learn and contribute in any and every possible way.

 ### 🚦 Stats